4finance/micro-infra-spring/Readme.md

 * Fully qualified name of your microservice
 * List of the dependencies

-But lets look at the file
+But lets look at the file (think internet shop and microservice that handles user registration, so it must create users, sign them up for newsletters and send confirmation emails).

 ````json
     {